AdobeDocs/experience-platform.en/help/edge/commands/getlibraryinfo.md

 ---
 # `getLibraryInfo`

 The `getLibraryInfo` command provides you with information around the version of the Web SDK library currently used.
-Running this command provides the following objects:

-* **`commands`**: An array of commands that this version of the Web SDK supports.
-* **`configs`**: An array of configuration settings that this version of the Web SDK supports.
-* **`version`**: The version of the Web SDK library.
+You can use this command to keep track of which versions of the Web SDK that you deploy to different web properties.

 ## Library info using the Web SDK tag extension